1.2 million Britons fear they’ll have to skip meals due to universal credit cut

 Around 1.3 million people (21 per cent of claimants) fear they may not be able to heat their homes properly once payments are reduced, according to the survey for the Trussell Trust network of food banks.

-Claimants told MPs on the Work and Pensions Committee that the £20-a-week uplift brought in at the start of the Covid crisis has proved to be “lifeline” in their struggle to pay bills.
+Claimants told MPs on the Work and Pensions Committee on Wednesday that the £20-a-week uplift brought in at the start of the Covid crisis has proved to be “lifeline” in their struggle to pay bills.

 Anthony Lynam, a single parent with two children, said: “Before the uplift was introduced we were already on a knife-edge of food versus fuel.
 The uplift was some relief and for that to be removed it will leave us with that big question again: do I go hungry?
 Do my kids go hungry?”

-Amina Nagawa, a single parent, told MPs: “If the government removes the [uplift] money we will suffer more – I already have next to nothing to spend on food and other basics.
+Amina Nagawa, a single parent with one son, told MPs: “If the government removes the [uplift] money we will suffer more – I already have next to nothing to spend on food and other basics.
 I often go without food, and my son cannot always eat some nutritious.”

+Gemma Widdowfield, a fellow single parent, said the £86 a month from the uplift has helped keep her family out of debt.
+“Without that extra £86 a month I’ll be going back to using my credit cards and spiral into debt.
+Benefits haven’t risen in many years, but the cost of living does.
+That extra £86 is so needed.”

 Despite mounting pressure from MPs in all parties to maintain the temporary universal credit uplift on a permanent basis, the government has vowed to cut payments from October.